 whether the Committee is in breach of any decision of the Advisory Committee, the Board or the General Assembly

-whether the By-Laws of the Committee are in accordance with the Model By-Laws for International Scientific Committees, and whether the Committee is in breach of its own By-Laws
+whether the By-Laws of the Committee are in accordance with the By-Laws Template for International Scientific Committees, and whether the Committee is in breach of its own By-Laws

-whether the Committee has held annual meetings and elections in accordance with the Eger-Xi’an Principles
+whether the Committee has held annual meetings, including one concurrent with the triennial ICOMOS General Assembly, and elections in accordance with the International Scientific Committees Guidelines and By-Laws Template

 whether the Committee has refused to admit new members without adequate reasons

-whether the Committee continues to be professionally active in its area of expertise
+whether the Committee continues to be professionally active in its area of expertise and to engage with a wider audience

+whether the Committee has participated in Scientific Council meetings, Advisory Committee meetings, regional meetings and General Assembly

 The Scientific Council may provide advice and guidance to any International Scientific Committee it finds to be non-compliant or inactive.
 Cases of persistent non-compliance will be referred to the Board for corrective action as outlined in Article 85.